Austria Juice has set itself the goal of harvesting 100% of the entire goods from sustainable sources by 2030.

 • Soil and nutrient management

-In irrigation, measures that are relatively easy to implement, such as choosing the timing and the system of irrigation correctly, have a big impact.
-"In the morning it is the coolest, therefore the drops get directly to the roots, where they are needed, instead of evaporating in the warm air," says sustainability expert Jörg Schultz of AUSTRIA JUICE.
+In the case of irrigation, for example, measures that are relatively easy to implement, such as choosing the timing and the system of irrigation correctly, have a major impact.
+"In the morning it is the coolest, therefore the drops reach directly to the roots, where they are needed, instead of evaporating in the warm air," says Jörg Schultz.

-With the current contract farming projects in Hungary and Poland, AUSTRIA JUICE has been able to help local farmers improve their economic situation and secure it in the long term.
-Schultz: "At that time, many farmers had given up their farms in Hungary because they had no customers and did not get on economically.
+With the current contract farming projects in Hungary and Poland, AUSTRIA JUICE has been able to help local farmers improving their economic situation and secure it in the long term.
+Schultz: "At that time, many farmers had given up their farms in Hungary because they had no customers and could not go ahead economically.
 In contrast, the conditions for growing apple trees are ideal in Hungary, as well as in Poland."

 Another project is being planned for the cultivation of cherries for 100% organic cultivation.
 "In the future, it will become increasingly important to adapt the choice of varieties to the development of the climate - and preferably from the very beginning," explains Jörg Schultz, "because changing over from existing varieties to new ones takes around ten years time."